attracting and retaining talent

 Understanding employee performance goes beyond technical skills.

-That is why, assessing technical skills is often easier, but assessing behavioral competencies is challenging and more difficult to evaluate.
+That is why assessing technical skills is often easier, but assessing behavioral competencies is challenging and more difficult to evaluate.
+Employee behavior tends to be subjective, which can make it more of a challenge.
+All of this leads to uneven assessments and hinders people development.

-Often, employees are hesitant to give honest feedback about their own work, which makes the review process harder for managers.
-This unwillingness hurts the truth of performance reviews and makes it harder to find talented people.
+Often, employees are hesitant to give honest feedback about their own work and how they perform their job, which makes the review process harder for managers.
+Without that feedback, it’s hard to get a clear picture of how an employee is doing and whether they have potential to do more.

-This is where key behavioral indicators come in handy and can make employee performance evaluation way lot easier and fun for organizations.
+This is where key behavioral indicators come in handy and can make employee performance evaluation a lot easier to measure and more fun.

 What are key behavioral indicators?